osoco/set-square/README.md

     CMD ["postgres"]

-However, you'd notice you'd like to specify certain information only when building the image, not hard-coding it in the Dockerfile.
+However, you'd notice you'd like to specify certain information only when building the image, to avoid modifying the Dockerfile every time it changes.
 For example:
   - *PG_MAJOR* and *PG_MINOR*,
   - The *Debian version* it's based on,
   - The *uid* and *gid* of the internal Postgres user account.